Leave Site Now

 Students and employees who have experienced sexual misconduct, including sexual assault, non-consensual sexual touching, sexual harassment, intimate partner violence, sexual exploitation, and stalking have the option to report to law enforcement which may start a criminal investigation.
 If possible, you should try to report the misconduct to the law enforcement agency where the incident occurred.

 In an emergency, dial 911

 OSU Corvallis Public Safety includes both public safety officers and police officers.
 Public Safety is able to provide 24/7 emergency response on campus, non-emergency consultation, and recommendations for safety.
 Contact for on-campus safety concerns and to report a crime that occurred on campus at: 541-737-3010.
-To report a crime the occurred off campus in the Corvallis area, call Corvallis Police Department at: 541-766-6924.
+To report a crime that occurred off campus in the Corvallis area, call Corvallis Police Department at: 541-766-6924.

 To report a crime that occurred on campus or off campus in the Bend area, call Bend Police Department at: 541-693-6911.